Bioyako/LearningByDoing/README.md

 # LearningByDoing
-Different projects and tasks to learn by doing bioinformatic topics.
+Different projects and tasks to learn by doing bioinformatics and related topics.
 Resources from online tutorials and teachers

+1. Heatmap is easy